openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 * C samples -- `~/inference_engine_c_samples_build/intel64/Release`,
 * C++ samples -- `~/inference_engine_cpp_samples_build/intel64/Release`.

-Sample applications can be also build manually:
+Sample applications can also be built manually:

 > **NOTE**: If you have installed the product as a root user, switch to root mode (`sudo -i`) before you continue.